 Key functions of the Consortium include:

-- Providing world class project support services, including study design, execution, and knowledge sharing
+- Provides world-class project support, including study design, execution, and knowledge sharing

 The Consortium is co-chaired by the Director, Health Technology Assessment Unit of the University of Calgary, the Assistant Dean, Health Outcomes of the University of Alberta, and the Executive Director and CEO of the Institute of Health Economics.
 Additional organizations that are members of the Consortium include the Government of Alberta (the Ministry of Health and the Ministry of Economic Development and Trade), Alberta Health Services, and Alberta Innovates.